coldbox-modules/GeoLocation-lookup-by-IP/readme.md

 - `GeoLocation@GeoLocation`

-There are two two public methods:
+There are two two public methods that you can use

+* `getLocation()` - To get a location from an IP Address
+* `clearCache()` - To clear the geo cache

+You can also use our handy mixin called: `getGeoLocation()` from any handler, interceptor, layout or view.

 ### getLocation()